nicholekulikowski/intro_to_R_2021/README.md

 ### Lesson 3 (9/23): Summarizing and Exporting Data
 Lead: Geoffrey Millard

-This session uses a mix of live demonstrations and exercises to build off of skills developed in Lessons 1 and 2 to quickly summarize data into descriptive statistics.
+This session uses a mix of live demonstrations/code along and exercises to build off of skills developed in Lessons 1 and 2 to quickly summarize data into descriptive statistics.
 Summary data and tables can be easily exported and shared as .csv files or .html.
 If time allows, a brief demonstration of a couple baseR statistics will also be shown.
+In order to show how this might work with real data, we will be using some [previously published real data](https://link.springer.com/article/10.1007%2Fs10646-020-02224-1).

 ### Lesson 4 (9/23): Visualizing Data
 Lead: Marschall Furman